Ecolibrium3’s mission is to lead and inspire change towards an equitable and sustainable future.

 Lora Wedge is the COO of Ecolibrium3, helping direct the organization’s operations and climate change work.
-Lora has previously served in a number of social change roles including the national field organizing director for a social justice lobby in Washington, DC, the coordinator of an educational program for immigrant families in San José, CA , the national training coordinator for Domestic Abuse Intervention Programs in Duluth, and the program and operations coordinator for a Salvadoran solidarity organization.
+Lora has previously served in a number of social change roles including the national field organizing director for a social justice lobby, the coordinator of an educational program for immigrant families, the national training coordinator for a domestic violence organization, and the program and operations coordinator for a Salvadoran solidarity organization.
 She also founded a leadership group for girls in Venezuela and is (formerly) fluent in Spanish.
-Lora teaches as adjunct faculty in the Department of Studies in Justice, Culture, and Social Change at the University of Minnesota Duluth.
-Lora has a B.A. in Women’s Studies and a M.A. in Consciousness and Transformative Studies.
+Lora teaches as adjunct faculty in the Department of Studies in Justice, Culture, and Social Change at the University of Minnesota Duluth and has a B.A. in Women’s Studies and a M.A. in Consciousness and Transformative Studies.

 Patrick Weber is the AmeriCorps VISTA Host Site Manager and Outreach Specialist for the Eco3 VISTA program.
 His primary responsibilities are supporting the AmeriCorps VISTA members and their host sites to provide an experience that both builds the capacity of our communities and provides opportunities for professional growth.
 His B.A. in theatre arts and experience in producing and directing community theatre help him think creatively and communicate with an increasingly diverse population in our city.
 He is passionate about connecting the people in his community and strengthening our neighborhoods.
 Patrick is also the artistic director of Northern Expressions Arts Collective, a non-profit that specializes in bringing families together through artistic play.